 Check for Any Leakage of the Fork Seals

-Check for any leaksused bike from the fork and rear mono oil seals: a series of pump strokes can reveal whether there are leaks or not and ascertain whether the suspensions themselves are not too yielding (especially in the case of slightly dated bikes).
+Check for any leaks from the fork and rear mono oil seals: a series of pump strokes can reveal whether there are leaks or not and ascertain whether the suspensions themselves are not too yielding (especially in the case of slightly dated bikes).
 If something is wrong in the battery compartment area instead, you can notice it by the presence of whitish splashes near the under-seat area.

 Check the Chain, Crown, and Pinion Wear